 In Russian that phrase—yob tvoyu mat—was both extremely common outside respectable circles and less unambiguously insulting than in most languages; in this context it meant more or less what piss off and don’t waste my time would in supposedly-Mikhail’s actual native tongue.

 It wasn’t the pirate’s cruelty that upset and angered him.
 The world was a hard place at the best of times, much less this troubled year of Grace 1923, and this city was the oozing, festering infected anus of an age of troubles.
-Nor were there many people within a three-thousand-kilometer radius whose suffering, or life or death, affected him at all, they being aliens and inferiors who in an ideal world wouldn’t exist.
+Nor were there many people within a three-thousand-kilometer radius whose suffering, or life or death, affected him at all, they being aliens and inferiors who in an ideal, which was to say German-ruled, world wouldn’t exist.

 Nine-Dragon Tattoo could made a Frenchman look outright Prussian.

-“And an extra twenty on your bill for cleaning up your ship’s hold,” Mikhail said, reflecting that in any case piracy wasn’t the career choice of the well-disciplined of any background.
+“And an extra twenty on your bill for cleaning up your ship’s hold with hoses and live steam,” Mikhail said, reflecting that in any case piracy wasn’t the career choice of the well-disciplined of any background.
 “We don’t want cholera or typhoid here in the yards.
 This contract is my bread and butter and I won’t risk it because you like to spend your days sitting in the smell of shit.”

-The whips weren’t the ones the riders would have used to manage their mounts.
-Because Cossacks and Mongols both liked horses.
+The whips weren’t anything like the nagaikas the riders would have used to help manage their mounts.
+Cossacks and Mongols both liked horses.